pulumi/pulumi/docs/languages.md

 Each Mu *module* is represented in MuIL.
 This format includes high-level metadata about the module's contents.
 All functions, statements, and expressions are also encoded in MuIL using a simple [abstract syntax tree]( https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) [intermediate representation]( https://en.wikipedia.org/wiki/Intermediate_representation) (IR).
-MuIL is currently available as JSON or YAML.
+MuIL is currently serialized as JSON or YAML.

 MuIL's AST is slightly higher level than a classical IR, and is closer to a real "language" (somewhat resembling an [MIR](https://blog.rust-lang.org/2016/04/19/MIR.html) in other languages).
 This AST is fully bound using a token table approach, so that MuIL processors do not need to re-parse, re-analyze, or re-bind the resulting trees.
+This has performance advantages and simplifies the toolchain.
+An optional verifier can check to ensure ASTs are well-formed.

 Each MuIL module may also declare custom types and functions.
 MuIL uses a "JSON-like" type system so that its universe of types is accessible to the lowest common denominator amongst MuMLs.
-But this type system may be extended with custom types, including service types, to encapsulate patterns of service instantiations, and schema types governing the shape of data and property values.
+But this type system may be extended with custom types, including service types to encapsulate patterns of service instantiations, and schema types to govern the shape of data and property values.
 Any of these types and functions may or may not be exported from the module.

 MuIL is the unit of module sharing and reuse.
 Although the MuMLs exist to make creating such modules easier -- as you